GreptimeTeam/dashboard/README.md

 ```
 curl -O https://raw.githubusercontent.com/greptimeteam/dashboard/main/docker/docker-compose.yml
 ```
-> Tips: If you encounter network-related problems when executing the `curl` commands.
-Download the `docker-compose.yml` file manually or simply copy and paste the [contents](https://github.com/GreptimeTeam/dashboard/blob/main/docker/docker-compose.yml) into an empty `yml` file on your machine or server, based on what you need.
+> Tips: If you encounter network-related problems, you can download the `docker-compose.yml` file manually or simply copy and paste the [contents](https://github.com/GreptimeTeam/dashboard/blob/main/docker/docker-compose.yml) into an empty `yml` file on your machine or server, based on what you need.
 2. Launching the application
 ```
 docker compose up